openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_F3Net.md

 # Convert PyTorch* F3Net to the Intermediate Representation {#openvino_docs_MO_DG_prepare_model_convert_model_onnx_specific_Convert_F3Net}

-[F3Net](https://github.com/weijun88/F3Net): Fusion, Feedback and Focus for Salient Object Detection.
+[F3Net](https://github.com/weijun88/F3Net): Fusion, Feedback and Focus for Salient Object Detection

 ## Download and Convert the Model to ONNX*

-To download the pre-trained model or train the model by yourself, refer to the [instruction](https://github.com/weijun88/F3Net/blob/master/README.md) in the F3Net model repository.
-Firstly, the model should be converted to ONNX\* format.
+To download the pretrained model or train the model yourself, refer to the [instruction](https://github.com/weijun88/F3Net/blob/master/README.md) in the F3Net model repository.
+Firstly, convert the model to ONNX\* format.
 Create and run the script with the following content in the `src` directory of the model repository:
 ```python
 import torch